chrisjpowers/air-drop/README.md

 * Caching doesn't make sense on the command line, so there is no equivalent to the `cache()` method.
 * Globs, JS dependencies and CSS dependencies are all supported.
+* Paths are added to the package in the order they are included/required.
 * Currently the built-in compilers (CoffeeScript, Less, Stylus) are supported, but custom compilers are not.

 ## TODO

+- Add more robust options parsing and error handling in CLI
 - Support modules in `$NODE_PATH`, not just `node_modules`
 - Integration level tests
 - Improve caching mechanism to integrate storage outside of memory (flat files, memcached)